osalbahr/pmem-redirection/README.md

 If you have root access, you might want to use your favorite package manager for these too.

-I was debating using [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager)) since it can technically streamline installing from source, even without initally having root access, but is not officially supported.
+I was debating using [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager)) since it can technically streamline installing from source, even without initally having root access, but is not officially supported (and [faced some issues](https://github.com/orgs/Homebrew/discussions?discussions_q=author%3Aosalbahr+CentOS)).
 I also just wanted to try out installing from source more anyways.

 ### [ltrace](https://en.wikipedia.org/wiki/Ltrace)